djware/TrimUITools/README.md

 ![bootlogo](https://github.com/djware/TrimUITools/assets/85318457/5a60d189-3851-4a20-85ac-72e0240fe586)
 - **Bootlogo Updater**: Customize your startup experience by updating the boot image to a photo of your choice.

+Add your image to the root of your SDCARD and rename it to logo.
+It has to be in .bmp format.
+Should look like logo.bmp

   - **Requirements**:
     - Format: `.bmp`
     - Size: Under 6 MB